EGPostema/DrawerDissect/README.md

 ### 4. Run the Processing Script

-⚠️ **Make sure that you have cloned the repository, created a virtual environment with the require packages, and are in the `DrawerDissect` directory before running the script!**
+⚠️ **Before running the script, make sure that you have:** ⚠️
+- Cloned the repository
+- Created a virtual environment with the required packages
+- Navigated to the `DrawerDissect` directory
+- Modified `process_images.py` with ALL required user inputs

 ```sh
 python process_images.py